cornell-dti/campus-density-android/README.md

   - [Contributors](#contributors)
 ​
 ## About
-A(n) **[Android, iOS]** app designed to illustrate real-time activity levels of dining halls and eateries on campus.
+An Android and iOS mobile app designed to illustrate real-time activity levels of dining halls and eateries on campus.
 This is the go-to tool for avoiding peak levels of crowdedness at your favorite dining facilities on Cornell's campus.
+This repository shows the project files for the Android app.
 ​
 ## Getting Started
 You will need Android SDK Version 28 to run the latest version of this app, which uses the following.
 However this app is built to support a minimum Android SDK Version of 21.
 You will also need the Android Studio IDE to run the project.